 After doing a bit of a search I found that Cyrus actually make a transport but seems a bit optimistically priced at over £1500.
 Maybe it’s mind-blowing of course …

-ASUS Tinker Board S - Oehlbach XXL MasterClock - Topping D70 DAC - Chinese RVC - Audio Synthesis Desire Decade - Sonus Faber Venere 2.5
+ASUS Tinker Board S - Oehlbach XXL MasterClock - Topping D70 - Chinese RVC - Audio Synthesis Desire Decade - Sonus Faber Venere 2.5

 Yep, the standard CPU heatsink and underclocking should cope.

 It doesn't use the standard config.txt file so more learning to do.

 Yes, I was thinking about that.
 Obviously, from the start I'll be using it completely unmodified.
 From the USB point of view I'm wondering if there is actually any gain from throttling the Tinker Board back, thereby losing out on of its main advantages, speed.